How To Write A Movie Name In An Essay

 Understanding the Basics

 The most common method for formatting movie titles is to use italics.
-This convention is widely accepted across various academic disciplines and style guides, including MLA (Modern Language Association), APA (American Psychological Association), and Chicago Manual of Style.
+Day to day, this convention is widely accepted across various academic disciplines and style guides, including MLA (Modern Language Association), APA (American Psychological Association), and Chicago Manual of Style.
 The use of italics signals to the reader that the term is the title of a standalone work.

 Why Italics?